jdo555/nonogram-solver/README.md

 ## Solving

 To solve a nonogram with this program, begin by entering a the "clue" data.
 I have implemented a few ways of doing this - some convenient, others less so.
-After this the program will display the created nonogram and then attempt to solve it, while outputting each step it takes.
+After this, the program will display the created nonogram and then attempt to solve it, while outputting each step it takes.

 The program expects to receive a valid assortment of clues.